Technical Research and Model Design

 The Remaining fuselage as designed in Autodesk Fusion spanning from stations F493 to A491.

 Every scratch-built model presents unique challenges dictated by the aircraft's design and shape.
 For the Britannia, the cylindrical fuselage strongly pointed towards 3D printing as the ideal construction method.
 Building upon the successful 3D printing trials conducted on my Empire flying boat model, I was able to significantly increase the proportion of 3D printed components in the Britannia design.
 However, my limitations as a designer became apparent when attempting to model the nose section.
-At the time of writing, the nose and canopy are planned to be created using vacuum forming.
+After two failed attempts I decided to resort to my vacuum forming skills. ( See blogpost on nose section)

 Previous